Essential barrier height and a probabilistic approach in characterizing potential landscape: Introduction

-Besides assumptions for potential functions, in the double-well, and more generally, the multi-well settings, the coupling scheme is also required to satisfy certain intuitive conditions which, in particular for the reflection-maximal coupling scheme, can be numerically verified.
-In the double-well setting, certain``local" coupling properties are assumed when the two processes are lying in the same basin; see {\bf (H1)}-{\bf (H2)} in Section 4.
+In the multi-well setting, in addition to assumptions on the potential function, several key properties of the coupling scheme are also required; see {\bf (H1)}-{\bf (H3)} in Section 4.
+These property assumptions, while technical in form, are supported by intuitive reasoning and are numerically validated in Section 5.

-To include all possible initial conditions, in Theorem \ref{thm:2} and Theorem \ref{thm:5}, the coupling process is assumed to be initially related with all local minima.
-A probability measure $\mu$ on $D\times D$ is said to be {\it fully supported} {(w.r.t all the local minima)} if for any $\delta>0$,
+When multiple wells are present, the coupling process is assumed to be initially related to all basins, ensuring that all typical scenarios are considered.
+More specifically, a probability measure $\mu$ on $D\times D$ is said to be fully supported (with respect to all local minima) if for any $\delta>0$,

-where $B_\delta(x)$ denotes the ball centered at $x$ with radius $\delta.$ Note that any probability measure equivalent with the Lebesgue measure is fully supported.
-A coupling $(X,Y)$ is said to be {fully supported} if the distribution of $(X,Y)$ is fully supported.
-Similarly in the same way, a probability measure $\mu$ on $D$ is said to be fully supported if for any $\delta>0,$
+where $B_\delta(x)$ denotes the ball centered at $x$ with radius $\delta.$ A coupling $(X,Y)$ is said to be {fully supported} if its distribution is fully supported.
+Analogously, a probability measure $\mu$ on $D$ is said to be fully supported if for any $\delta>0,$

-and a random variable $X$ is said to be fully supported if the distribution of $X$ is fully supported.
+A random variable $X$ is said to be fully supported if its distribution is fully supported.
+Note that any probability measure equivalent to the Lebesgue measure is fully supported.